Skip to main content

 • Status: Displays the current status of the task with options to filter records by multiple status fields.

-• Priority and Other Columns: Additional columns such as Priority, # of Objects, Task Start, Task End, and Duration provide detailed information about the DICOM specifics.
+• Priority and Other Columns: Additional columns such as Priority, Number of Objects, Task Start, Task End, and Duration provide detailed information about the DICOM specifics.

 • Patient and Study Details: Columns like Patient ID, Patient Name, Managing Organization, and others offer details about the patient and study associated with the respective DICOM.